alexpear/alexpear.github.io/README.md

 - Brainstorm how to make all BEvents compatible with WorldStates of both continuous and grid spatial models.
 Ideally everything about Coords should call out to the WorldState, so that it can return Coords with appropriate dimensions and values.

 - See TODOs in timeline.js

-- Func for Parahumans that takes a cape WNode and pretty prints it

 - Explore expanding WGenerator to read from yml format.
   - And/or converting existing codex js files into yml format.